 Jeffrey H. Brickman owns his own firm and specializes in state and federal criminal defense.
 Before entering private practice in 2005, Brickman served as an assistant district attorney in DeKalb County, Georgia, from 1989 to 1997, during which time he exclusively prosecuted major felonies, including high-profile homicide, rape, armed robbery, child sexual and physical abuse, and fraud cases.

-In 2004, Gov. Sonny Perdue appointed Brickman as DeKalb County District Attorney.
+In 2004, Gov. Sonny Perdue appointed Brickman as DeKalb County District attorney.
 In this role, he was responsible for supervising the investigation and prosecution of over 6,000 felony cases.
 During his prosecutorial career, he was responsible for the preparation, investigation, and prosecution of more than 100 jury trials.

-Over his 25 year career, Brickman has dedicated a substantial amount of his time to the training and teaching of law enforcement, prosecutors, and defense attorneys.
+Over his 30 year career, Brickman has dedicated a substantial amount of his time to the training and teaching of law enforcement, prosecutors, and defense attorneys.

-Mr. Brickman teaches the course Advanced Criminal Litigation.
+Brickman teaches the course Advanced Criminal Litigation.